 A pair of sunglasses can help you make a style statement and accessorize with ease while also protecting your eyes from the sun so you can see the road ahead.

 Make sure your feet don't get sore by wearing a comfortable pair of shoes.
 We suggest wearing a cool pair of sneakers or pretty flats depending on your final destination.

 Last but not least, pack some nap-friendly materials for the passenger.
-And if you end up having to sleep in the car at a rest stop for few hours, at least you'll be able to cuddle up with this cozy set.
+And if you end up having to sleep in the car at a rest stop for a few hours, at least you'll be able to cuddle up with this cozy set.

-Did we miss anything?
-Feel free to add more items to our road trip packing list in the comment section below.
 For road trip destination inspiration, check out these five California itineraries.